nguyensjsu/sp19-202-pied-piper/README.md

 - Builder - For setting up different details of snake object after snake selection
 - Decorator - For adding different color and speed to snake object
 - Decorator - For creating the snakes displayed in the character selection
-- Observer - For calculating scores when snake eats apples and powerup balls
+- Observer - For calculating scores when snake eats food and powerups
 - Observer - For displaying player achievements
 - Composite - For displaying player ranks in leaderboard
 - Factory -For generating the Score point image.